nmachine-io/doc-site/docs/walkthrough/part-one-variables.md

-# Part 1: The Manifest Variables Page
+# Part I: The Manifest Variables Page

 The importance of manifest variables cannot be overstated for chart-based Kubernetes apps.
 Let's make Ice Kream's manifest variables a no-brainer to configure for our NMachine's end user.